-Prof Ivo Mueller, Watlter and Eliza Hall Institute
+Prof Ivo Mueller, Walter and Eliza Hall Institute (WEHI)

 A/Prof Jo Said, Obstetrics and Gynaecology, The University of Melbourne

-Prof Bill Heath, Department of Microbiology & Immunology, Doherty Institute, The University of Melbourne
+Prof Bill Heath, Dr Adam Uldrich and Dr Amy Chung, Department of Microbiology & Immunology, Doherty Institute, The University of Melbourne

-Dr Leanne Robinson, Papua New Guinea Institue of Medical Research and WEHI
+Dr Leanne Robinson, Papua New Guinea Institute of Medical Research and WEHI